-In 2016, Bray Architects was selected to conduct a Spatial Needs Assessment of the existing Village Hall and Police Department.
+In 2016, Bray Architects conducted a spatial needs assessment of the existing Whitefish Bay Village Hall + Police Department.
 The study identified key spaces throughout the building in need of additional and/or renovated space.
 After a year of post-study design development, a final plan was presented to and approved by the Village Board.

-One of the largest aspects of the renovation is the public lobby.
-The lobby was brightened with updated lighting and finishes, and an intrusive vestibule was removed to open up the space.
+One of the largest aspects of the Whitefish Bay Village Hall + Police Department renovation is the public lobby.
+Lighting and finishes brighten up the lobby, and an obstructive vestibule was removed to open up the space.
 The Village’s Clerk/Finance and Building Services offices received optimal counter top space to improve accessibility and better service.
 Finally, a conference room was relocated adjacent to the lobby and facilitates daily operations of the village staff, while also accommodating public meetings.

 The Village Board room was redesigned to feature a single-level landing to create a more accessible, Americans with Disabilities Act (ADA) compliant space.
 These new features encourage easier and more equitable interaction with an audience and amongst board members.